 4. Include any non-relative references and phone numbers for them.

-If you have questions regarding what should be feel free to contact us for help.
-Any fraudulent information give will result in denial of your request.
+If you have questions regarding what should be included feel free to contact us for help.
+Any fraudulent information given will result in the denial of your request.

 Step 2.
 Have the President of your organization submit a letter of recommendation that includes the following: